KaitoKid/PortfolioResumeWorkshop/README.md

 1. Download the zip folder containing all of the sample code that you'll need over here: [Sample Code](https://github.com/KaitoKid/PortfolioResumeWorkshop/archive/master.zip)
 2. Make sure you have a text editor for code like VSCode, Atom, or Sublime.
 My recommended is [VSCode](https://code.visualstudio.com/download)
 3. Getting an Azure account.
-Please follow this link, it will only work for 1 hour. **GetAzure**
+Please follow this link and sign up with your school email and the access code given to you. **GetAzure**
 4. You will need an application called FileZilla over here: [FileZilla Download](https://filezilla-project.org/download.php?type=client)

 ## Part 1: Setup Code